 That said, I believe the park is maligned more than it deserves to be.
 With the roof open and a good crowd, it’s not a bad place to watch baseball.
 If the Jays are in contention, Toronto sport fans can bring it.
 And with all the retro parks that opened up, it stands out from the pack.

-This is one of the lower rated stadium scores, and only one of three lower than 30.
-It scores ahead of only the dump in Oakland and the atrocity in Tampa Bay.
+This is one of the lower rated stadium scores, ahead of only the dump in Oakland and the atrocity in Tampa Bay.

-- Even though it’s a fully enclosed facility, when the roof is open, you can see the CN Tower and some downtown skyscrapers from your seat, giving the dome a distinct sense of place
+- Even though it’s a fully enclosed facility, when the roof is open, you have a sense of place.
+You can see the CN Tower and some downtown skyscrapers from your seat.

 - The lower concourse is set up so one can walk around the entire lower bowl with one’s eye on the action